GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/index.md

 ```
 {% endCompare %}

-If you put the same listener somewhere else, for example, inside the `installed` listener,
+If you register the same listener asynchronously (for example, inside a `runtime.onInstalled` listener),
 the event will be dropped because the nested listener will not be registered when the browser
 attempts to dispatch it.